 Burundi Coffee Roasting

 The delicate flavors and balance of the coffee makes this an ideal medium roast – roasting far enough to bring out the flavors without overpowering them with a dark roast or espresso.
 Buying fresh from specialty craft coffee roasters that import green coffees means you’ll get to experience it at peak flavor – within days of roasting.
+Burundi is best experienced as a single origin coffee, but the unique flavors make it a great addition to any blend or brand.

 Burundi has been featured as part of Starbuck’s Reserve program.